hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

 intemperate in their habits.
 Heaven save the mark!
 One must not tread even on the shadow of a man, because he took a sip or two of drink — is not that the meaning?
 A formidable accusation indeed!
-Why did not the Mahâpurusha kick away and drive off in disgust the drunkards, the prostitutes, the thieves, and all the sinners of the world!
+Why did not the Mahāpurusha kick away and drive off in disgust the drunkards, the prostitutes, the thieves, and all the sinners of the world!
 And why did he not, with eyes closed, talk in a set drawl after the never-to-be-varied tone of the Indian flute-player, or talk in